telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 ### __Native Blazor Report Viewer__

-The [Native Blazor Report Viewer control]({%slug telerikreporting/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview%})is a native Blazor widget built on top of Telerik UI for Blazor components.
+The [Native Blazor Report Viewer control]({%slug telerikreporting/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview%}) is a native Blazor widget built on top of `Telerik UI for Blazor` components.
 It's ReportSource is defined through the same `ReportSourceOptions` model as the Blazor wrapper of the HTML5 Viewer:

 ````CSHTML
 <ReportViewer